gamedevpl/www.gamedev.pl/README.md

 # Roadmap

-1. Setup build and deployment
-2. Implement new design
+1. Implement new design
-3. Deploy to http://warsztat.io, test and gather feedback
-4. Switch http://www.gamedev.pl to new layout
+2. Switch http://www.gamedev.pl to new layout

 # Development